AdityaGirdhar/risc-assembler-simulator/README.md

 This is a project for CSE112 - Computer Organisation, IIIT Delhi.

 ## Adding code
-* Add the assembler code in 'Simple-Assembler directory
+* Add the assembler code in 'Simple-Assembler' directory
 * Add the simulator code in the `Simple-Simulator` directory
 * Make sure that both the assembler and the simulator read from `input.txt`
 * Make sure that both the assembler and the simulator write to `output.txt`